-Many people hang an object, like an air-freshener or trinket, from the rearview mirror of their vehicle.
-Little to do they know that that object gives the police the right to issue a ticket.
+Many people hang an object, like an air freshener or trinket, from the rearview mirror of their vehicle.
+Little do they know that that object gives the police the right to issue a ticket.

 Traffic Stop for Obstructed View

 It is that time of year to show the world that you have graduated from high school by proudly displaying the tassel on your graduation cap from your rearview mirror.
 A recent law upheld by the Michigan Court of Appeals may have you thinking twice about doing so.
-The Michigan law on obstructed view bans not only dangling objects that obstruct the driver’s vision but also tinted windows.
+The Michigan law on obstructed view bans dangling objects obstructing the driver’s vision and tinted windows.
 If you decide to display your tassel, you may find yourself in need of a Michigan Criminal Defense Attorney.
-Many police officers and prosecutors believe that hanging an object from your rearview mirror in Michigan is illegal.
+Many police officers and prosecutors believe hanging an object from your rearview mirror in Michigan is illegal.

 Recently a Farmington Hills Police Officer pulled over a Novi man for obstructed view by having an air freshener hanging from his review mirror.
-The officer noticed the driver throw something out of the window and then observed a syringe on the ground next to the car.
+The officer noticed the driver throw something out of the window and later observed a syringe on the ground beside the car.
 The man was subsequently charged with possession of heroin.
 The court had dismissed the charge stating that the search was based on bad law.
-The prosecutor appealed, and the court of appeals reversed the circuit court Judge’s decision.
+The prosecutor appealed, and the court of appeals reversed the circuit court judge’s decision.
 The prosecutor will now be perusing the criminal charges against the man.